mastodon-ml/relay/docs/configuration.md

 	port: 8080

-### Push Workers
+### Web Workers

-The relay can be configured to use threads to push messages out.
-For smaller relays, this isn't necessary, but bigger ones (>100 instances) will want to set this to the number of available cpu threads.
+The number of processes to spawn for handling web requests.
+Leave it at 0 to automatically detect how many processes should be spawned.

 	workers: 0